 Who is God?
-Americans are as divided as imaginable on a definition
+Americans divided as ever over a definition.

 A new Pew Research study shows how widely varied belief in what God, or a higher power, actually is.